nguernse/copy-all-tabs/README.md

 # Notice

 This repo is still a W.I.P.
-The extension will be have continuous updates in the future and may include additional features as need demands.
+The extension will have continuous updates in the future and may include additional features as need demands.

-With that said, the **MVP** of this extension is complete.
-Which is copying all tab URLs to your clipboard.
+With that said, the **MVP** of this extension is complete, which is copying all tab URLs to your clipboard.

 ---

 # To Do

 - Officially submit extensions to Firefox and Chrome extension marketplace
+- Add a extension button for quicker copying
+- Ability to copy as JSON
+- Ability to copy as Markdown
+- Include options page for further customizations